yetulaxman/csc-env-eff-1/slides/bioapplications.md

  - Singualrity is installed on Puhti  (no need to load any modules)
  -  Available options
      - Using modularised container (pre-installed for you in Puhti)
-        - Examples: Rstudio, Chip-Seq-Pipeline,CrossMap, Cutadapt,EAGER,QIIME 1,Jupyter,BRAKER,aTRAM, METABOLIC
+        - Examples: *Rstudio, Chip-Seq-Pipeline,CrossMap, Cutadapt,EAGER,QIIME1,Jupyter,BRAKER,aTRAM and METABOLIC*
  - Using custom-made container (your own image or dowloaded from container registry)
       - Any BioContainer, Deepvariant, GATK ..etc